 Real estate photos are walking a fine line between documentation and artwork, with limits for creativity.

 But a real estate image also has a purpose – it is supposed to advertise for a property.
 At the same time it has to follow a policy of truth.
 Any potential client should not be provided with a wrong optical impression.
-But Photoshop and others could make this so easy for us.
+But Photoshop could make this so easy for us.
 If a property is beautified afterwords it may be seen as an offense of misdirection and causes disappointment on the client’s side.

 To make such a plan reality you need a good amout of experience in different scenarios.
 And it is worth to invest into more time on site to study the property in detail, make the right decisions and to take action with the appropriate means.